Get Away from It All: 8 Relaxing Things to Do in Hawaii

 1. A Glimpse of the Cosmos: Stargazing

-For those of us who live in more urban areas, it can be difficult to do any stargazing due to light pollution.
-However, when you're in Hawaii, you can take advantage of the expansive natural beauty and dark skies that are free from the hubbub and light pollution that comes with urban living.
+For those of us living in more urban areas, it can be difficult to stargaze due to light pollution.
+However, when you're in Hawaii, you can take advantage of the expansive natural beauty and dark skies free from the hubbub and light pollution that comes with urban living.

-If you want to spend a night or two searching the stars in Hawaii, you may want to visit Mauna Kea on the Big Island.
+If you want to spend a night or two searching the stars in Hawaii, you may wish to visit Mauna Kea on the Big Island.
 Mauna Kea is home to the Mauna Kea Observatories, which are privately run and exist at the 14,000+ ft. summit.
-It's set there to take advantage of the height and dark night skies.
+It's positioned there to take advantage of the height and dark, clear night skies.
 While you cannot go inside, you can watch the sunset from the peak.
-However, beware that the air is much thinner than at sea level and there are often extreme weather conditions - including snow!
-Altitutude sickness is very possible at these heights.
+However, beware that the air is much thinner than at sea level, and there are often extreme weather conditions - including snow!
+Altitude sickness is possible at these heights.

-However, visitors can stop to stargaze at the Mauna Kea Visitor Station, where amateur astronomers will set up telescopes for folks to view the cosmos.
-The center is at 9,200 ft., so the temps can be quite chilly and there is a risk for altitude sickness for those who are very sensitive.
-But, because you are driving, it's easy to get down to a more tolerable altitude if anyone feels off.
+Visitors can stop to stargaze at the Mauna Kea Visitor Station, where amateur astronomers will set up telescopes for folks to view the cosmos.
+The center is at 9,200 ft., so the temperatures can be quite chilly, and there is a risk of altitude sickness for those who are very sensitive.
+But because you are driving, it's easy to get down to a more tolerable altitude if anyone feels off.

-Famous Haleakala on Maui is another great location to go stargazing.
-While sunrises at Haleakala are so popular you need to reserve a spot, you can more easily plan to watch the sunset from one of the overlooks then stick around for some astronomical observation.
-The skyline is unobstructed with minimal light pollution, so it's an excellent place to take a break and just watch the stars.
+Famous Haleakala on Maui is another excellent location to go stargazing.
+While sunrises at Haleakala are so popular you need to reserve a spot, you can more easily plan to watch the sunset from one of the overlooks and stick around for some astronomical observation.
+The skyline is unobstructed with minimal light pollution, so it's an excellent place to take a break and watch the stars.
 It's truly dazzling.
+Plan your Haleakala visit on the Park website.

-Otherwise, just being on a dark Hawaiian beach or in the backyard of your vacation rental is going to offer clearer skies than you find at home, if you are visiting from an urban area.
-Take advantage of your time and look to skies after the sun dips into the Blue Pacific.
+Otherwise, if you are visiting from an urban area, just being on a dark Hawaiian beach or in the backyard of your vacation rental will offer clearer skies than you find at home.
+Take advantage of your time and look to the skies after the sun dips into the Blue Pacific.

 Mauna Kea Big Island HawaiiMauna Kea Observatories, Big Island of Hawaii